Sports Coach Logo Sports Coach Training Principles Fitness Components

 Diagnosing and Treating a Stress Fracture in the Foot

-A doctor may only require a physical exam and medical history of a patient to diagnose stress fractures; however, advancements in imaging technology have made scanning for stress fractures more reliable as well.
-Because stress fractures often present as very subtle lines on a scan, an x-ray may not pick up on them until 2 or 3 weeks after the incidence.
+A doctor may only require a physical exam and medical history to diagnose stress fractures; however, advancements in imaging technology have made scanning for stress fractures more reliable.
+Because stress fractures often present as very subtle lines on a scan, an X-ray may not pick them up until 2 or 3 weeks after the incident.

-MRI (magnetic resonance imaging) is more sensitive, however, and can reveal bone oedema as well as soft tissue in a scan.
-MRI's are considered safer than bone scans (scintigraphy) because of bone scans' radiation exposure risk[4].
+However, MRI (magnetic resonance imaging) is more sensitive and can reveal bone oedema and soft tissue in a scan.
+MRIs are considered safer than bone scans (scintigraphy) because of bone scans' radiation exposure risk[4].

-The first step in helping a stress fracture heal is avoiding the weight-bearing activities that contributed to its development in the first place.
+The first step in helping a stress fracture heal is avoiding the weight-bearing activities that contributed to its development.

 • Rest - in addition to limiting certain physical activities, a doctor may recommend a patient also utilize a walking boot, crutches, or an alternative to crutches like a knee walker scooter to reduce loading on the foot